Should I take out health insurance while I’m young?

 If you want more information about the Lifetime Health Cover loading, you can visit our FAQs page, or call us on 13 16 42.

-As of 1 April 2019, thanks to the private health insurance reforms, nib members aged 18-29 will receive discounts of up to 10% on their private hospital insurance premiums.
+nib members aged 18-29 can receive discounts of up to 10% on their private hospital insurance premiums.

 Eligible members3 receive a 2% discount for every year that they’re aged less than 30, up to a maximum of 10% for those aged 18-25.
 And, the best part is if they remain on an age-based discount policy they’ll retain that discounted rate until they turn 41, where it will then be gradually phased out at a rate of 2% per year.